bdutt001/f25-Iron/docs/local-setup.md

    JWT_ACCESS_TTL="15m"
    JWT_REFRESH_TTL="7d"
    ```
-   Use the shared Railway connection string or substitute the URL for your own database.
-The JWT secrets power access and refresh tokens�?"generate strong values locally (e.g., `openssl rand -hex 32`) and never commit real secrets to version control.
+   Use the shared Railway connection string.
+Do not point to a local database.
+The JWT secrets power access and refresh tokens—generate strong values locally (e.g., `openssl rand -hex 32`) and never commit real secrets to version control.

 ## Each time you want to run the stack
 1. **One-command start (recommended)**